gumag/gumag.github.io/_posts/2018-01-01-marcela-daza.md

 ---

-For three years Marcela Daza, Barranquilla, chose Islam as her religion.
+It has been a little over 4 years since Marcela Daza chose Islam as her religion.

 Although she only left her office for a moment to buy a coffee, she never goes unnoticed on the street.
 Walk along Suba Avenue with 100 Street and most passers-by look at it; some comment among themselves.
-Marcela Daza is a Barranquilla, mother, wife, worker and three years Muslim.
-She wears her hijab, the veil that covers her head, with pride and style: she binds it in a creative way that makes her see, as she says, 'very fashionista'.
+Marcela Daza lives in the Colombian city of Barranquilla, she is a mother, wife, worker and four years Muslim.
+She wears her hijab, the veil that covers her head, with pride and style: she binds it in a creative way that makes her seem, as she says, 'very fashionista'.

 But its purpose goes further.
-In days when the Islamic State group heads the main news headlines in the world, it wants to change the face of its religion before society.
+In days when the Islamic State group makes the main news headlines in the world, she wants to change the image of her religion before society.
 Especially, in Colombia.
-"Muslims are justifying ourselves by facts that have nothing to do with Islam.
+"Muslims are justifying themselves by facts that have nothing to do with Islam.
 Suicide, for example, is not allowed.
-We have nothing to do with terrorism or with those groups, "he says.
+We have nothing to do with terrorism or with those groups, " she says.

-Speak with confidence and character when asked about your religion.
-But how did this 37-year-old coastwife, mother of three children aged 19, 13 and 12 and lover of makeup and fashion, think of Islam as a way of life?
+Marcela speaks with confidence and character when asked about her religion.
+But how did this 37-year-old mother of three children aged 19, 13 and 12 and lover of makeup and fashion, think of Islam as a way of life?

 "I am separated, I was a very young mom and I always said in my life that everything was very difficult.
 I had a time when I think I was missing God, so I started looking for answers.
 I started studying religions.
-I never understood the trinity, I did not understand Jesus as well as God, so Islam made sense," he says.
+I never understood the trinity, I did not understand Jesus as God, so Islam made sense," she says.

 Although she found negativity on the part of her family, friends and even other Muslims with whom she spoke on the networks, Marcela was sure that it was what she needed to achieve a change.
-He was persistent, continued to investigate and took as a guide several YouTube channels such as 'Dawah Addict', dedicated to guiding people who are beginning in this religion.
+She was persistent, continued to investigate and took as a guide several YouTube channels such as 'Dawah Addict', dedicated to guiding people who are beginning in this religion.

 "Then I found on Facebook a group of Muslims in Latin America.
-There were some people in Bogota and they invited me to the mosque and I started the more formal process," he says.
+There were some people in Bogota and they invited me to the mosque and I started the more formal process," she says.

-That is how he arrived at the Istanbul mosque, located on 45th street with 14-81, in Bogota, where about 110 people, including 60 women, attend.
+That is how she arrived at the Istanbul mosque, located on 45th street with 14-81, in Bogota, where about 110 people, including 60 women, attend.
 Now visit this temple every Friday, the sacred day for the Muslims, along with their sons Samuel and Mariana, who also became.

-In this same place he married on February 7 with Riz Khan, an Englishman of Afghan origin and Muslim by birth, who met online.
+In this same place she married on February 7 with Riz Khan, an Englishman of Afghan origin and Muslim by birth, who met online.
 "We started talking on December 14, 2015.
 On December 19 he came to Bogota, he was there for four days and before leaving he told me that he had come with the purpose of knowing me and that he wanted to get married.
 In Islam there is no courtship and contact is not allowed, everything went until marriage.
-I thought it was going to be difficult, but it's as if we had known each other for a long time," he says.
+I thought it was going to be difficult, but it's as if we had known each other for a long time," she says.

-"There is a very nice legend that says that love is madness that ends in marriage, in Islam love is madness that begins with marriage," he adds.
+"There is a very nice legend that says that love is madness that ends in marriage, in Islam love is madness that begins with marriage," she adds.

 In December of this year Marcela will go to live in Qatar to establish her life there with her husband and children.
 For now they manage the relationship at a distance and the two make trips to see each other.